Patrick Lenihan

 Patrick James Lenihan (4 September 1902 – 11 March 1970) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Longford–Westmeath constituency from 1965 to 1970.

-He held the distinction of being the only parent to be elected to the Oireachtas where his child was already a member.
+He held the distinction of being the only parent to be elected to the Oireachtas when his child was already a member.

 Early life

 He was born 4 September 1902 in Ennistymon, County Clare, son of Patrick Lenihan, a teacher, and Hannah Lenihan (née McIherney).
 He was educated at Garbally College, Ballinasloe, and University College Galway, he graduated a year late because of his involvement with the IRA during the Irish War of Independence.
 Following graduation he taught at Christian Brothers' schools in Belfast for two years.

 He was an Inspector of Taxes in Dundalk, County Louth, before being appointed by Seán Lemass to run the Gentex textiles company in Athlone.
 At its height it was the major employer in the Midlands.
 He also was involved for some years in the Hodson Bay Hotel on Lough Ree, and was instrumental in the establishment of the All-Ireland amateur drama festival.
 In the 1930s, he served on the executive committee of the Irish Social Credit Party, fellow members of which included Maud Gonne.

 He also had some success as a hurler with Westmeath during the 1930s.
 He won a Leinster Junior Hurling Championship and an All-Ireland Junior Hurling Championship in 1936.
 The following year he played in (to date) Westmeath's only Leinster Senior Hurling Championship final, in which they lost out to Kilkenny.